Crohns Disease Was Your Diagnosis? Now What?

 But as a pharmacist knowing too much about the side effects of the medications puts me in less favorable position than other patients because I get less compliant with the therapy.
 So too much knowledge is not always great (not in this case at least).

-I was so upset when finally diagnosed with Crohns disease (previously I was misdiagnosed with Ulcerative colitis, more about it in
+I was so upset when finally diagnosed with CD (previously I was misdiagnosed with Ulcerative colitis, more about it in my story).

 Even though I probably had the symptoms all my life I was terrified to hear my diagnosis because in pharmacy school it was made to sound that Crohns was almost as bad as cancer.